fribyte-code/fribyte.no/content/om.en.md

 supposed to be an outing with a following party!
 A lot of effort goes into maintaining the social environment, not just in front of a screen.

+Similar organizations can be found in our list of [sister organizations](/en/sosterorganisasjoner).

 ## What is the goal of friByte?

 - Deliver secure, high-quality IT services to student organizations.